Modern and Medieval Languages

 - Maya Feile Tomes (Fellow in Classics & Spanish)

-- Mary Franklin-Brown (Fellow, College Lecturer in French, and University Lecturer in Medieval French and Occitan Studies)
+- Mary Franklin-Brown (Director of Studies in Part IA MML, Fellow, College Lecturer in French, and University Lecturer in Medieval French and Occitan Studies)

 - Carmen Olmedilla Herrero (Bye-Fellow in Spanish)